deejaypapi/rx3-toolkit/README.md

 The whole interface is one program, `rbp` (Rekordbox Portable?).
 At every start-up the player copies it into memory and runs it from there.
 Our script edits that copy, in memory.
 The new features are code running inside the player, using its own fonts, images and pads.
 Nothing touches permanent storage.
 Cut the power and the memory forgets all of it; the next start-up copies the stock `rbp` again.

 "Patching" means two things.
-A few precise bytes are rewritten in place вЂ” a beat jump of 32 instead of 8 is nothing more than that.
+A few precise bytes are rewritten in place — a beat jump of 32 instead of 8 is nothing more than that.
 Anything bigger arrives as a *shared library*, loaded beside `rbp` and hooked into it from the inside.
 That is where vocals, instrumentals and the key shifter come from, in a player that shipped with none of the three.

 The `KEY` and `STEMS` tabs are the same trick applied to the screen.
 Touch works because two native Beat FX zones were politely repurposed and handed back on the way out.
 The pads and the on-screen toggles blink in step because they both count from the same clock.